Shlagel Farms LLC

 We are conventional growers.
 We use no till planting whenever possible to reduce the disturbance and loss of the soil.
 We use Integrated Pest Management strategies to reduce the use of pesticides.
 Russ and Karl have their Private Pesticide Applicators License which involves testing and continuing education for renewal.
-We also employ a Professor Emeritus with The University of Maryland; Bob, who is a retired Extension Educator with the Wye Research Facility, specializing in small fruits and vegetables.
-Bob scouts our fields on a regular basis to spot problems before they become overwhelming.
 When a crop protectant is necessary Farmer Russ will always use an organic approved product as his first line of defense.
+Its imperitive that we protect our pollinators!

 We use BMP; (Best Management Practices), which focuses on the management of inputs to provide for economic, environmental and agronomic efficiency in production agriculture.